 3. Apps running on Devices.

 An M-Instance is managed by an M-Instance Manager.
-At the initial time, the M-Instance Manager has Rights covering the M-Instance and may decide to define certain subsets inside the M-Instance – called M-Environments – on which it has Rights and to attach Rights to them.
+At creation time, the M-Instance Manager has Rights covering the M-Instance.
+The Manager may decide to define certain subsets inside the M-Instance, called M-Environments, on which it has Rights and to attach some Rights to them.